 The advantages of this approach are as follows:

 - you can add other multi-ingredient raw materials to your product composition;

-- the %w/w ingredient breakdown will be calculated for you;
+- the %w/w ingredient breakdown will be correctly calculated;

 - inventory will be correctly managed for all raw materials;

 - batch traceability for your own multi-ingredient base raw material is possible;